-The Signal Exploitation Section in the Signal Exploitation and Geolocation Division provides advanced signal processing algorithms and systems for the automated intercept, recognition, analysis, demodulation, and location of communications signals.
+The Signal Exploitation Section in the Defense and Intelligence Solutions Division at Southwest Research Institute (SwRI) provides advanced signal processing algorithms and systems for the automated intercept, recognition, analysis, demodulation, and location of communications signals.

 Bradley C. Brown, Manager